 A 'Working Agreement' should be completed by the practitioner with the parents to clarify the expectations of the parent(s) and ensure the child is safeguarded and their needs are met during this temporary phase before the Statutory Review.

-The child's social worker will update the child's electronic record on CCM with the details of the placement.
+The child's social worker will update the child's electronic record with the details of the placement.

 The child's social worker must also notify the allocated Independent Reviewing Officer.